Mental Health & Quitting: Depression, Anxiety, and Recovery

 Your brain adapts to regular nicotine exposure by downregulating its own production of these neurotransmitters.
 Over time, it produces less dopamine, less serotonin, less GABA on its own.
 It starts relying on nicotine to feel what it used to feel naturally.

-The result is a vicious cycle:
+The result is a predictable cycle:

 - You feel anxious or low